sofobd/Responsive-Drupal-Theme/README.md

 # Responsive-Drupal-Theme
 About Arian Open Charity Theme
 ------------------------------
 This is my first drupal theme.
 Its very light weight with modern look and feel.
 It is responsive theme.
-Tested with Firfox, Google chrome and IE11.
+Tested with the latest version of Firfox, Google chrome, Safari and IE11.
 Responsiveness tested with Google chrome and Firefox device tool.

 I just followed the instructions of drupal theming from https://www.drupal.org/node/171194